swgriffith/azure-guides/aks-controlplane-analytics/README.md

 16. Click on 'Save' to save the function

-17. Now click, under 'Job topology' in the stream analytics job, click on 'Query' to start adding a query.
+17. Now, under 'Job topology' in the stream analytics job, click on 'Query' to start adding a query.
 When loaded, the inputs, outputs and functions should pre-populate for you.

 18. We'll first create a basic query to select all records and ship them to the output target.
-In the query window past the following, updating the input and output values to match the names of your input and output.
+In the query window paste the following, updating the input and output values to match the names of your input and output.
 The function name should be the same unless you changed it.

     ```sql
     WITH DynamicCTE AS (